-Money Matters is a partnership between Momentum, YWCA Calgary, The Alex and Calgary John Howard Society (CJHS) that provides financial literacy support and services to individuals living with mental health or addiction challenges.
+Money Matters is a partnership between Momentum, YWCA Calgary and Calgary John Howard Society (CJHS) that provides financial literacy support and services to individuals living with mental health or addiction challenges.

 If you are struggling with mental health or addiction challenges, while dealing with financial struggles, join the next free Money Matters Workshop.